Level of Study

 The course introduces students to theories about and technologies for the social web, with applications such as community building, mass collaboration, social networking, blogging, and social gaming.
 The aim is to give students a thorough understanding of social web technologies and social network services and their application, including issues such as privacy, ethics, trust, reputation, and addiction.
 Topics to be addressed include the history of the social web, social navigation, social network theory, diffusion of technology and participation.
 Finally, the course will investigate the power of social technology by examining uses such as social justice, marketing and political change.

-- demonstrate theoretical knowledge of social technology.
+- has theoretical knowledge of social technology.

-- demonstrate theoretical knowledge of the power of social technology.
+- understands the power of social technology.

 - describe and explain basic concepts of the social web.